immutio/blob/views/index.md

 ### Save a Blob

 `POST` to `http://immut.io/blobs` with the blob as the request body.
-Immut.io will respond with status 303 with the url of the blob in the `Location` header.
+Immut.io will respond with status 200 with the relative url of the blob in the response body.

 Example cURL Request